Experts at St. Edward's University provide answers on how to make study abroad a financial reality so you can take on your world.

 How exactly does financial aid work abroad?

-We recently moved to a home-tuition model, which means students on any semester- or year-long-approved program pay tuition to St. Edward's exactly as they otherwise would.
+Students on any semester- or year-long-approved program pay tuition to St. Edward's exactly as they otherwise would.
 All scholarships, loans, grants and other forms of funding still apply.
 Additionally, when students are filling out their FAFSA, they can include any additional study abroad costs as a part of their educational expenses.

 How does financing differ between semester or year programs and summer programs?

 With semester- and year-long programs, students' tuition will be the same as if they were studying at St. Edward's.
 All grants, scholarships and loans can apply to their study abroad.
 With summer programs, there is a specific cost for each program.
-After we meet with a student and discuss the financial logistics of their specific program, we recommended that they talk with their financial aid advisor to discuss what amount of their St. Edward's funding can be applied to the specific program, as well as other funding methods to bridge any financial gap.
+After we meet with a student and discuss the financial logistics of their specific program, we recommended that they talk with their financial aid counselor to discuss what amount of their St. Edward's funding can be applied to the specific program, as well as other funding methods to bridge any financial gap.

 What are the differences among study-abroad scholarships?